SaurabhSkill/e-commerce-project/README.md

 MongoDB: Create a free database on MongoDB Atlas.

-Email Service: For OTPs, set up an email service like Brevo or a Gmail App Password.
+Email Service: For OTPs, set up a Gmail App Password or another SMTP service.

 Environment Variables
-In the backend folder, rename the .env.example file to .env and add your credentials:
+In the backend folder, create a .env file and add your credentials.
+You can use the .env.example file as a template.

 NODE_ENV=development
 PORT=5000